newOcean/webrtc-ios/README.md

 - Open the XCode project and set target for iPad / iPhone
 - Build and run
 - Should work without changes
+(webrtc branch 3.46)

 To build the video and jingle libs yourself, which you can then copy back into the ios-example/libs directory:
-- Download a copy of the Google WebRTC build tools and code [here](http://www.webrtc.org/reference/getting-started)
+- Download a copy of the Google WebRTC build tools and code [here](http://www.webrtc.org/reference/getting-started) (webrtc branch 3.46)
 - Copy the files in the webrtc_obj dir into this dir ...projdir.../trunk/talk/app/webrtc/objc
 - Build the AppRTCDemo target: wrios && gclient runhooks && ninja -C out_ios/Debug AppRTCDemo
 - Copy the resulting libs back into the Xcode project cp ...projdir.../trunk/out_ios/Debug/libvideo_render_module.a ...projdir.../ios_app/webrtc-ios/ios-example/libs
 - I am not using the trunk dir provided in this repo.
 Using the Google trunk that you downloaded in step one instead.

 My Test setup:
 - MacBook Pro wih OSX 10.7